 For larger corporations, try sophisticated financial risk management tools such as hedging or financial derivatives.
 But remember that these are power tools: handy but dangerous in the wrong hands.

-Don’t forget about credit risk, especially for businesses involving many customer credit.
-Make sure to put robust credit assessment procedures into place, and for larger and riskier accounts, think about credit insurance.
+Don’t forget about credit risk, especially for businesses that involve a lot of customer credit.
+Make sure to put robust credit assessment procedures into place, and for more extensive and riskier accounts, think about credit insurance.

 The Human Factor: Building a Risk-Aware Culture